 YR: It is a virtuous circle of sorts.
 All the solutions and methods that we internally develop are then applied to our customers and the specific solutions that we offer to our various clients are then internally applied within our company.
 This sharing of know-how and resources, which is made possible thanks to our holistic offering, makes us unique on the market.

-You have also set up a trusted digital ecosystem.
+You have also set up a Trusted digital ecosystem to complement your Cyber-Resilience approach.
 Can you tell us more about it?

 PhD: In addition to the skills of our specialised teams, we have integrated an ecosystem of partners in order to add more innovation and efficiencies to our consulting offer.
 Our partners are specialised in cyber-risk management and the protection of personal data, access security and tracing, risks associated with identity and access rights, and the crisis communications automation.

-PhD: We have set up a close collaboration with the Cyber-Security Competence Center (C3).
-After conducting crisis management exercises internally, we invite our customers to take the next step and participate in the C3’s simulation and training platform called Room 42 – Do(n’t) Panic.
-In an isolated room, our customers are subjected to cyber-attacks in real time and must find solutions to eliminate or contain them within a given amount of time.
+PhD: We have set up a close collaboration with the Cybersecurity Competence Center (C3).
+After conducting crisis management exercises internally, we invite our customers to take the next step and participate in the C3’s simulation and training platform called Room 42 Do(n’t) Panic.
+In an isolated room, our customers are subjected to cyber-attacks in real-time and must find solutions to eliminate or contain them within a limited time.